adityak714/llms-scai/ha1/README.md

       "edible": true
       }
       ```
     Do not display the information in the chatbot, but print it in the console.
 Let the chatbot keep this information in mind for the next questions.
+(DONE)
  8. If the user asked a question when they sent the image, after processing said image, answer the question, but if no questions were asked, provide a summary of the processed image, using the information in the JSON response.
+(DONE)

 #### Things to check (after completing the exercises):
  1. Assess if the model can correctly classify mushrooms?
 (The value is in the quality of your assessment, not the result itself.)
 Note: the model cannot classify the parasol mushroom as all information is not visible in the image (the stipe is missing).
 What happens in this case?